MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/achievements-2017/simplified-achievements.md

 ### Does Achievements 2017 also include offline unlocks?

-If the title unlocks an achievement while the device is offline, the Update_Achievement API will automatically queue the offline unlock requests, and will auto-sync to Xbox Live when the device has reestablished network connectivity,similar to the current Cloud-Powered Achievements system’s offline experience.
+If the title unlocks an achievement while the device is offline, the **update_achievement** API will automatically queue the offline unlock requests, and will auto-sync to Xbox Live when the device has reestablished network connectivity,similar to the current Cloud-Powered Achievements system’s offline experience.
 Achievements unlocks will not occur while the user is offline.